 The Mali team is training government health workers, partner organization staff and International Medical Corps staff on providing safe and effective management of Ebola Virus cases.
 The Mali team is conducting in-country Training of Trainers in eight regions of Mali.
-Approximately 60 health workers will be trained.
 A training facility is currently under construction in Bamako, the capital city, and should be completed in March.

-International Medical Corps will also open a similar training facility in Lunsar, Sierra Leone which includes a mock ETU onsite to better train local and international staff working in ETUs or Screening and Referral Units (SRUs) and ensure they receive additional “hot” training prior to working at centers and units across Sierra Leone.
+International Medical Corps has opened a similar training facility in Lunsar, Sierra Leone, which includes a mock ETU onsite to better train local and international staff working in ETUs or Screening and Referral Units (SRUs) and ensure they receive additional “hot” training prior to working at centers and units across Sierra Leone.

 International Medical Corps is operating four Ebola Treatment Units (ETUs) in West Africa—two each in Liberia and Sierra Leone.
 We worked closely with WHO, the CDC, the responsible government authorities in both affected countries, the US and UK governments, donor agencies and partner organizations on the ETU design to make sure each meets all isolation, care and safety needs.
 The semi-permanent buildings include dressing rooms, morgue, burial site, decontamination, laundry, and treatment facilities.
 Safe transport to the unit is ensured by ambulance.
 The ETUs not only provide isolation and care for Ebola patients but also psychosocial support to patients, their support network, and those who have recovered from the disease.
 Most of the staff—about 90%—are local health care workers trained in Ebola treatment and prevention.